 10. Refrain from having loud conversations; talk softly and quietly.
 Not just with your friends and fellow passengers, but this also means no loud conversations on your mobile phone.

 11. Abstain from bringing anything onboard that occupies a lot of space.
-Transit is for people first, don’t move your entire life on transit; excessive large luggage and garbage bags that hog up multiple seats and clog aisles do not belong on transit.
+Transit is for people first, don’t move your entire life on transit.
 Consider a cab, car share, or rideshare (if there’s rideshare in your city).
 If you must take transit with a ton of belongings, avoid the crowded peak hours – especially in the peak direction.
-Most train systems also have policies that ban bikes during peak hours.
+Some train systems also have policies that ban bikes during peak hours.